 6 Machine Learning Approach

 This section describes several different machine learning approaches that are implemented in order to classify whether a transaction is a hack or not.
-Three classification algorithms are trained and tested, as follows: Random Forest, K-Nearest Neighbor and Support-Vector Machine.
-The data are split two different ways.
-We follow two different splitting criteria: 80% train, 20% test and 70% train, 30% test.
+Three classification algorithms are trained and tested: Random Forest, K-Nearest Neighbor and Support-Vector Machine.
+We follow two different data splitting criteria to train and evaluate these models: 80% train, 20% test and 70% train, 30% test.